Skip to primary navigation Skip to content Skip to footer

 Old Town Dirigo, a tandem recreational kayak

 Recreational kayaks are the most common kayaks, and they are what most people use when they kayak on a lake, pond or calm river.
-They are shorter than 14 feet, and have wide, stable bodies, and wide, open cockpits meant for comfort and ease of entry and exit.
-They often have extra features for enjoyment on calm water such as cup holders.
-They may or may not have storage compartments for equipment.
-Recreational kayaks are often fairly light for ease of carrying down to the water or putting on top of a vehicle.
+They are shorter than 14 feet, and have wide, stable bodies, and wide, open cockpits designed for comfort and ease of entry and exit.
+Some recreational kayaks have storage compartments for equipment, and they’re often fairly lightweight.

-Recreational kayaks come in both solo and tandem styles at Portland Paddle, and are available at our East End Beach site, as well as for delivery for multiday rentals.
-We also have youth specific recreational kayaks.
-Recreational kayaks are appropriate for use in our “shore zone” (good for an hour or two of paddling) or in sheltered locations offsite, such as calm ponds and rivers, and marshy estuaries.
+Recreational kayaks come in both solo and tandem styles at Portland Paddle, and are available at our East End Beach site, as well as for delivery for multi-day rentals.
+Recreational kayaks are great for paddling our “shore zone” (good for an hour or two of paddling) or in sheltered locations offsite, such as calm ponds and rivers, and marshy estuaries.

 Sit On Top Kayaks